mynk-tmr/notes/FrontEnd/Extra Topics.md

 * ensure function is called at a **steady** rate, regardless of event frequency
 * Implement: use timestamp to **track last call** and run function if time interval has exceeded
 * Use cases: where events must be handled at **regular intervals**.  e.g. scroll, resize, infinte scrolling, game apps
-* Cons: if function takes too long, it may break
 * Calculation
 	* if `T = throttle rate`, ideal no. of calls is `L = ceil(P/T)`, but actual no. is `min(N, L) `